BrianPugh/tamp/docs/source/specification.rst

 The chosen seed, 3758097560, was discovered experimentally to give typically good results.

-All of this amounts to a few percent compression improvement for short messagse.
+All of this amounts to a few percent compression improvement for short messages.

 .. code-block:: python